 - Preparation: Preparing for an interview is nearly as important as the interview itself.
-To prepare, research your responses, organize your stories, practice your responses, and organize your materials to bring to the interview (e.g. list of questions for the interviewer).
+To prepare, research and practice your responses, organize your stories and materials to bring to the interview (e.g. list of questions for the interviewer).

 - The interview: The interview starts the moment you walk through the door.
 Make a good first impression by wearing appropriate attire, arriving a few minutes early, and greeting everyone warmly and professionally.
 During the interview, persuade the interviewer that you are the best fit through stories that highlight your experiences and skills.
 Be sure to ask questions of the interviewer at the end of the interview.

 - Follow-up: Send a thank you message to your interviewers.
 A handwritten note is preferred.
 If you haven't heard back by the date the interviewer told you, follow up with a phone call or email that reiterates your qualifications and interest in the position.
 Finally, keep in touch with the interviewer; even if you don't get the job, they may be looking for someone like you in the future.